Extending local authentication with async support

 In this post, let’s take a look at how to extend the LocalAuthentication framework with an async way to perform local authentication.

-To achieve this, you use the LAContext class, which however only offers a completion block-based way to perform authentication.
+You can use the LAContext class to achieve this.
+At the time of writing, it however only has completion block-based functions.
 This means that your code will look something like this:

 let policy = LAPolicy.deviceOwnerAuthenticationWithBiometrics